Rapixar/youverify_test/README.md

-## Hello there, Comrade, this is the repo that governs the Youverify assessment I was given
+## Hello there, Comrade.
+### This is the repo that governs the Youverify assessment I was given

 The repo consists of the different helm charts for the services, and also the supporting application including Redis and the likes